herobd/dessurt/README.md

 When finetuning, I reset the pre-trained checkpoint using this: `python change_checkpoint_reset_for_training.py -c pretrained/checkpoint.pth -o output/directory(or_checkpoint.pth)`
 This resets the iteration count and optimizer and automatically names the output "checkpoint-latest.pth" so you can start training from it with the `-r` flag.

+If you resume training from a snapshot with different shaped weight tensors (or extra or missing weight tensors) the base_trainer will cut and paste weights to make things work (with random initialization for new weights).
+This is particularly useful in defining new tokens (no problem) or resizing the input image (if it's smaller you may not even need to fine-tune).

 ### qa_eval.py